grafana/grafana/docs/sources/developers/plugins/cross-plugin-linking.md

 Create links for other plugins in the same way you [extend the Grafana application UI]({{< relref "./extend-the-grafana-ui-with-links" >}}) with a link.
 Don't specify a `grafana/...` extension point.
 Instead, specify the plugin extension point `plugin/<pluginId>/<extensionPointId>`.

-Given the example above, use a plugin link such as the following:
+Given the preceding example, use a plugin link such as the following:

 ```typescript
 new AppPlugin().configureExtensionLink({